Harvard Extension Courses in History

 Boston in the American Revolution

-Robert J. Allison PhD, Professor and Chair of History, Language, and Global Culture, Suffolk University
+Robert J. Allison PhD, Professor of History, Suffolk University

-Robert J. Allison PhD, Professor and Chair of History, Language, and Global Culture, Suffolk University
+Robert J. Allison PhD, Professor of History, Suffolk University

 HIST E-1636 Section 1 (16721)